-To prevent a gap in care when you are discharged, you may get a full outpatient supply that will allow therapy to continue once the limited discharge supply is gone.
+To ensure there is not a gap in care when you are discharged, you may get a full outpatient supply of your prescribed medications that will allow therapy to continue once you've completed the limited discharge supply of your medications.
 This outpatient supply is available before discharge from a Medicare Part A stay.

-When you are admitted to or discharged from an LTC facility, you may not have access to the drugs you were previously given.
+When you are admitted to or discharged from an LTC facility, you may not have access to the medications previously prescribed by your provider.
 You may, however, get a refill upon admission or discharge.